thehappycheese/fanofpi/readme.md

 # fanofpi

+> After I uploaded this, I realised the hardware schematic below does not need this software at all.
+The Pi has a GPIO fan built right into the OS.
+It is so much easier to use.
+Please use that insead.
+See `raspi-config` settings see <https://www.raspberrypi.com/documentation/computers/configuration.html>.

 A rust service to drive a PWM fan.

 Apparently it uses the `Channel::Pwm0` pin.
 Refer to `rppal` documentation and